 People study social sciences to better understand how a given society or social environment functions, why people act the way they do in a society, and how social and cultural elements of a society influence people’s behavior.
 The information obtained from studies conducted within various social sciences can be a valuable aid in decision making for companies and non-profit organizations, governmental agencies, community leaders, and legislative policymakers.

-- Social science is a relatively new field of scientific study, only coming into existence within the past century.
+Social science is a relatively new field of scientific study, only coming into existence on the cusp of the 20th century.

 The Development of Social Sciences

 The development of social sciences is a relatively recent one in the overall field of scientific inquiry.
 The term “social science” did not formally exist before the 19th century and did not become a generally recognized category of study, science, or education until the 20th century.

 Social sciences rely heavily on both quantitative and qualitative research methodologies.
 Therefore, it was difficult to conduct sound, structured scientific inquiry into human social behavior until statistical analysis became a recognized field within applied mathematics during the early part of the 20th century.

 Social sciences are concerned with the things that lie outside the view of natural sciences, such as biology and chemistry.
 Whereas natural sciences are focused on understanding the properties of the physical world, social sciences are focused on understanding relationships and the ways in which people interact with each other.